Learn

 What Is Fermented Kanna?

-Fermented kanna comes from the same succulent but goes through a process that changes its character.
+Fermented kanna extract comes from the same succulent but goes through a process that changes its character.
 The leaves are carefully collected, prepared, and then left to develop into something smoother and more refined.
 This treatment produces a different flavor and feel compared to the raw material.

 In South Africa, people have practiced the traditional method of fermenting kanna for centuries.
 It's still respected today, as the process highlights the plant's main compounds.
 Many consumers like this preparation for its balance, flavor, and consistency.